 What are clinical trials?

-Doctors and scientists are always looking for better ways to care for people with a NET.
+Doctors and scientists are always looking for better ways to care for people with a neuroendocrine tumor (NET).
 To make scientific advances, doctors create research studies involving volunteers, called clinical trials.
-Every drug that is now approved by the FDA was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.